-This Easy Basil Pesto is the only recipe you’ll ever need.
+This Easy Basil Pesto is the only recipe you’ll ever need for pesto.
+It has a little punch of citrus, tons of parmesan cheese, and of course, plenty of basil.
 It’s easy to throw together requires minimal ingredients, and is good on just about anything.

 Ok, so basil pesto.
 I know there are probably thousands, actually probably millions of recipes for basil pesto out there, each one only slightly deviating from the next, but seeing as this is sort an index of my own go-to recipes, I thought it was important to have one in the archives.

 So, here it is.
 My no-fail, perfect-to-me basil pesto.

 My version has a little bit more citrus than most variations, it’s simply a taste thing for me, plenty of pine nuts, and of course, lots of parmesan cheese.

 This is actually the first year I’ve grown enough basil to put together a full batch of pesto.
 Each year, without fail, my basil plant grows about three feet tall, but doesn’t grow out and produces a pretty pathetic crop of bright green basil leaves.
 By July, I’ve usually thrown in the towel and promised myself I’ll do better next year.

 This year, what we did different was plant the basil in the ground instead of the pot, and much to our surprise it seemed to do the trick!
 I haven’t had to buy basil from the store all summer long, and I’m pretty much giddy with excitement.

 - Use high-quality basil.
 This means the leaves need to be vibrant green and plush, if any of your leaves are light green or starting to turn a murky color, throw them out, they’ll deter from the final product.